 Finally, exercising your muscle groups in isolation doesn't really mimic real-world movements the way compound exercises do.
 Compound exercises engage multiple muscles to complete each repetition in a set, instead of fatiguing a single muscle or muscle group in isolation.

 Single-Muscle Workout Schedule

 The possibilities for a one body part a day training schedule are limitless.
-Take care not to schedule compound exercises, such as pushups -- which work both the chest and arms -- on consecutive days.
+Take care not to schedule compound exercises, such as pushups — which work both the chest and arms — on consecutive days.
 For true one body part a day training, select exercises that isolate specific muscles or muscle groups over compound exercises.
-One example of a one body part per day training program would be: Monday, chest; Tuesday, back; Wednesday, hamstrings; Thursday, arms; Friday, quadriceps; Saturday, abdominals; Sunday, shoulders.

-Whichever you choose, you'll likely perform a variety of compound exercises that together target all of the body's major muscle groups on two or more days a week, as suggested by the Centers for Disease Control and Prevention.
+Whichever you choose, you'll likely perform a variety of compound exercises that together target all of the body's major muscle groups on two or more days a week, as suggested in the Physical Activity Guidelines for Americans.
 A schedule like this gives you days with no lifting during which you can rest or focus on fitting aerobic and/or sports-specific training activities into your workout plans.